CraicOverflow89/KJSON/readme.md

 You can parse JSON files and strings easily with the `parseFile` and `parseString` methods;

 ```
-KJSON.parseFile("/path/to/file.json")
+KJSON.parseFile(File("/path/to/file.json"))
-// returns a KJSON object (can pass File object instead)
+// returns a KJSON object represeting content in file.json

 KJSON.parseString("{name:\"James\"}").toMap()
-// returns a Map object
+// returns a Map object, cast from a KJSON object
 ```

 ### Methods